Virtuant/katacoda-scenarios/jenkins-configure-tools/step1.md

 Now check the **Install automatically** option.
 If unchecked then check it.

+I agree to the Java SE Development Kit License Agreement

 Now click the prompt to enter a user name and password, and enter:

 Email: info@virtuant.com

 Password: kAtAcodA1

+Click `Save`, then `Close`.